jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (ii) to inquire into the circumstances of, or to make any further inquiry in respect of the information provided by or in respect of, the person who is the subject of the deportation order or any other person.
-(4) Whether or not an immigration officer considers cancelling a deportation order,— (a) he or she is not obliged to give reasons for any decision, other than the reason that this subsection applies; and (ab) privacy principle 6 (which relates to access to personal information and is set out in section 6 of the Privacy Act 1993) does not apply to any reasons for any decision relating to the purported application; and
+(4) Whether or not an immigration officer considers cancelling a deportation order,— (a) he or she is not obliged to give reasons for any decision, other than the reason that this subsection applies; and (ab) information privacy principle 6 (which relates to access to personal information and is set out in section 22 of the Privacy Act 2020) does not apply to any reasons for any decision relating to the purported application; and
   (b) section 23 of the Official Information Act 1982 does not apply in respect of the decision.
 (5) However, to the extent that an immigration officer does have regard to any international obligations, the officer is obliged to record—
   (a) a description of the international obligations; and